Early Signs of Bed Bugs You Need to Know

 Got Bed Bugs?
 Here’s How!

-Bed bugs are sneaky little critters, but they can’t enter your home like other common pests.
+Bed bugs are sneaky little critters that can’t enter your home like other common pests.
 While ants and rodents sneak indoors through small cracks and crevices to reach your pantry, bed bugs gain access differently.

 While pests like ticks or mosquitoes utilize blood to supplement their reproduction, bed bugs require blood to stay alive.
 These little vampires creep out of their hiding spots to feast on you or other animals at night, only returning whenever you begin to stir.